Welsh Labour is setting itself apart from its UK counterpart -First Minister Eluned Morgan

 But some Welsh priorities, such as rail funding and justice devolution, were ignored.

-First Minister Eluned Morgan has not shown support for the prime minister, but implied she wanted the public to understand she has no control over the decisions made by No. 10 and the UK government.
+Ms Morgan has not shown support for the prime minister, but implied she wanted the public to understand she has no control over the decisions made by No. 10 and the UK Government.

 "That's why the red Welsh Way is important, it's in keeping with the values of the people of Wales".